isaacdenny/conways-gol.nvim/README.md

-# conways-wol.nvim
+# conways-gol.nvim
-neovim plugin to play Conway's Way of Life
+neovim plugin to play Conway's Game of Life